The following are the most commonly asked questions about our Deliverability Tools and other deliverability issues.

 You can check your reputation at Senderscore.org or in the Deliverability Advisor, if you have a dedicated IP address.

-Can my account's blacklist be filled automatically (e.g. as a feed)?
+Can my account's blocklist be filled automatically (e.g. as a feed)?

 No, unfortunately, this is not possible.
-However, your account's blacklist can be updated via the API.
-For more information, see Blacklist Emails and Domains.
+However, your account's blocklist can be updated via the API.
+For more information, see Blocklist Emails and Domains.

-Can I update my account's blacklist at any time?
+Can I update my account's blocklist at any time?

 Yes, but please note that no imports are processed between 6-11 AM GMT+1 (Vienna time).
 This practically means that in the worst case, an update at 6 AM may take 5 hours to process.

-By using the API, your account's blacklist is updated in real time.
+By using the API, your account's blocklist is updated in real time.